COVID-19 risk remains. Continue to protect yourself and others.

 Complete daily health screening for symptoms of COVID-19.
 Please see Learn About Symptoms & What to Do If You are Sick (LACDPH).
 If you have symptoms of COVID-19 please call the Student Health Center or your primary physician, get tested for COVID-19, and follow isolation instructions.

-Keep in mind that masks are required indoors and in University vehicles unless you are alone.
-Masks are recommended in crowded outdoor settings.
+Keep in mind that masks are required in classrooms and healthcare settings.
 Information on masks is available at COVID-19: Masks.

-Students who have questions related to COVID-19 requirements can contact the:
+Students who have questions related to campus COVID-19 requirements can contact the:

 Cal State LA COVID-19 Hotline